-Non Examined Assessment (NEA): A personal and independent study of the student's choice; 3,000-4,000 word essay.
+Non Examined Assessment (NEA): A personal and independent study of the student's

 History A Level is a sought-after qualification due to the skills that you will develop during your course of study.
 Universities and employers will know that a student with an A Level in History can: gather and read different kinds of information; read maps, graphs and other diagrams; communicate clearly and argue a point of view through.
 Such skills are invaluable to a range of careers and fields, such as media, law and advertising.
 These skills can be useful in business or even accountancy.